Florentin-Ldkng/Osu-Randomizer/README.md

 The Bot is written in C#

 ### What is Osu!
 Randomizer
 Osu!
 Randomizer is a Discord Bot designed to allow you easier access to random Beatmaps.
-Keep in mind that the DataBase is not finished yet and will be growing over time!
 Get Osu!
 Randomizer [here](https://discordapp.com/oauth2/authorize?client_id=654332742061916161&permissions=84992&scope=bot)!